FAQs

 accordion icon

 It is free to participate.
-However, Perse does take a transaction fee for providing the service.
-For example, if the ESO was paying £3 per 1 kilowatt of electricity saved, you would be paid £2.10 and Perse would be paid £0.90.
+However, we take a transaction fee for providing the service.
+For example, if the NESO was paying £3 per 1 kilowatt of electricity saved, you would be paid £2.10 and Perse would be paid £0.90.

 What if I sign up but don’t end up saving any energy?